 Authors: Julien Gattaciecca, Colleen Callahan, and J.R.
 DeShazo

 LCI assessed the financial impacts on disadvantaged communities of California’s carbon Cap-and-Trade Program, which places the world’s first economy-wide cap on GHG emissions and establishes market mechanisms to price carbon allowances.
 The regulated entities are large emitters of GHGs, including electric utilities, natural gas utilities, and fuel distributors.
 LCI researchers analyzed Cap-and-Trade compliance costs that result from the regulated entities’ purchase of carbon allowances.
 The costs of these allowances create price signals that communicate to consumers the amount of GHG emissions associated with electricity, natural gas, and gasoline consumption.
 While allowing price signals to encourage lower GHG consumption choices, policymakers also want to ensure that the cost burden does not fall disproportionately on low-income Californians.
 The state has put in place many mitigation strategies that LCI researchers found to be financially protecting low-income households, in most cases, in the communities that the study analyzed.

-Evaluating and Informing California Climate Investments (past and current projects)
+(past and current projects)

 Researchers include: Colleen Callahan, Gregory Pierce, Jason Karpman, and J.R.
 DeShazo

 The above link takes you to LCI research focused on the climate programs funded by California Climate Investments.

 Local-Level Climate Action Planning

 Authors: Colleen Callahan, J.R.
 DeShazo, Henry McCann, and Norman Wong